NSUBB/MeshToBody/README.md

 This macro is provided **"as is"** without any warranty.
 Use it at your own risk.

 ## Change Log
-- v2.0.1 - Changed from making Part Compound to Part Fusion for better PartDesign body compatibility.
+- v2.0.1 - 2025.11.15 Changed from making Part Compound to Part Fusion for better PartDesign body compatibility.
+- v2.0.0 - 2025.11.16 Initial release of v2.0.